Greatest Literature banner

 The story recalled by an old man is more or less the same each time through: as a young boy Reinhardt forms a close bond with the younger Elizabeth, largely based on telling her fairy stories, and he anticipates spending his life with her, but as they mature they drift apart, she marries another and his attempt to recapture their past relationship brings pain to both of them.

-The author Theodor W. Storm seems to have thought the story, which made him famous and was published in many languages around the world, to be simple enough.
+The author Theodor Storm seems to have thought the story, which made him famous and was published in many languages around the world, to be simple enough.
 A sentimental tale of lost youth and love.
 And some critics have attacked it on those grounds—too sentimental, clichéd, too obviously symbolic—as if they (including the writer) missed all the nuances that raise questions in other readers' minds.

 Were the boy and girl ever really in love with each other?
-Or were they each deluded by their self-created of the other?
+Or were they each deluded by their self-created image of the other?
 Clues to differing interpretations abound.
 It's worth noting the stories young Reinhardt regales Elizabeth with were apparently not spun out of his own mind.
 The two mentioned are a Grimm brothers fairy tale and the biblical episode of Daniel in the lions' den.
 When an older Reinhardt first shows her the more personal poetry he's been working on for most of his life, she is embarrassed and skips over the titles, which all refer to his thoughts of her.

-This and later deflations of his expressions of feelings are also in line with the general tone of the writing.
-Storm goes out his way to avoid romantic flourishes.
-"Love" is never spoken of.
-There are no mad embraces, no kisses of any kind.
-No expressions of undying devotion.
-The only thing coming close to that is Reinhardt eliciting a promise from Elizabeth to wait for him for two years while he's away at school—during which time he doesn't bother to stay in contact with her, leaving her to respond to another man's more faithful attentions.
+The only thing coming close to romantic expression is Reinhardt eliciting a promise from Elizabeth to wait for him for two years while he's away at school.
+However, he doesn't bother to stay in contact with her, leaving her to respond to another man's more faithful attentions.
 It is never spelled out exactly why Reinhardt treats her so, although we can speculate.

 What does the heart really know?